-The development impact indicator (DII) gauges the relationship between the volume of new investment and the development impact of the investment.
-Including associates Committed investment portfolio concerns both investments for FMO's account and for government funds managed by FMO.
-The government funds include Massif, IDF, AEF and FOM OS This figure is not available for 2012 due to a change in compensation methodology.
+3) Committed investment portfolio concerns both investments for FMO's account and for government funds managed by FMO.

+4) The government funds include Massif, IDF, AEF and FOM OS

+5) This figure is not available for 2012 due to a change in compensation methodology.
 In previous years the Climate Neutral Group provided us our total CO2 emissions compensation.
 However we have chosen to compensate the largest share of our CO2 emissions at their source.
 As employee flight travel is our largest source of emissions, this share will be compensated through our preferred carrier, KLM.
 This data will only become available in March, and will therefore not be included in this report.